Saronce/sarahandsheldon/Website/Our Story/macawpage1.md

 Hey Sarah, I really like what you wrote!
 Reading it has given me some ideas...
 I noticed that you really went off about a lot of things just from those two simple pictures.
 Its great to just write whatever comes to you!
 But I think that we need a way of keeping it a bit more organised since it will probably get pretty big, pretty fast.
 So what we can do I think is put a little comment after each paragraph with some keywords about the topic you are talking about and maybe the year that we are talking about...
 I have done it to this document to show you what I mean...
 This will allow us to search through all of the stuff later and find, for example, everything we have written about that forest fire, etc.

 PS.
 I fixed a spelling mistake of yours... lets agree to do this whenever we notice one, since were not really changing what the other person is saying in any way (as opposed to changing sentence structure or something like that).

+HEY SHELDON

+Please do fix my spelling mistakes!
+And teach me how to tag the stories because I certainly will always be able to add a long story to even the simple-est of pictures.
+If I have a better picture, can we replace the first two?

+We should make a limit on how many times each of us can write per page.
+Because I want to just keep commenting on what you've written!
+So how about if we each get to go to the page and write something twice.
+So, for example this page would then be done.
+I look forward to organizing everything kind of like a file folder!
 -->

 <a href="http://www.flickr.com/photos/91028721@N08/8261736661/" title="Macaw Scrapbook1 by Sheldonfrith, on Flickr"><img src="http://farm9.staticflickr.com/8082/8261736661_945b75f5e7_b.jpg" width="789" height="1024" alt="Macaw Scrapbook1"></a>